 - Good Points: The Key is not required.
 You can change bits easily.
 Ideal for cordless drills.

-- Use It For: Light work such as wood, plastic, or soft wall drilling.
+- Use It For: Light work, such as drilling wood, plastic, or soft walls.

-- Pro Tip: If you tend to switch bits a lot, use keyless.
-But when you are drilling hard materials, use a keyed chuck instead.
+- Pro Tip: If you tend to switch bits frequently, use a keyless drive.
+However, when drilling hard materials, use a keyed chuck instead.
 Both are on Jaibros.com, with full photos and details.

 When You Need a Drill Chuck Adapter

-Your drill bit and chuck don't get along sometimes.
+Your drill bit and chuck sometimes don't align.
 Bit size is different, or the thread is different.
-That's when you utilize an adapter.
+That's when you utilise an adapter.

 An adapter is a connection thing.
-It will get your bit to fit well into your drill.
+It will fit your bit securely into your drill.

 You'll require it if: